Investigatory Powers Act 2016: Legal challenge and ruling

 In April 2018 the High Court of Justice ruled that the Investigatory Powers Act violates EU law.
 The government had until 1 November 2018 to amend the legislation.
 On 31 October 2018 The Data Retention and Acquisition Regulations 2018 came into force to address this ruling.
 These regulations increased the threshold for accessing communications data only for the purposes of serious crime (defined as offences which are capable of being sentenced to imprisonment for a term of 12 months or more) and requires that authorities consult an independent Investigatory Powers Commissioner before requesting data.
 The regulations also included a loophole where rapid approval can be made internally without independent approval but with a three-day expiry and with subsequent review by the independent body.
 Most debates about the regulations have been about the definition of "serious crime" with many arguing that the threshold should be at three years.

 Implementation

 It was revealed in 2021 that two British ISPs were collaborating on a government initiative for the collection of Internet Connection Records.

+Uses

+On 7 February 2025, US media reports revealed that Apple Inc had received a "technical capability notice" under the Act, ordering them to break the encryption on iCloud backups worldwide.
+The public disclosure of such orders would be illegal.
+Apple could appeal to a confidential technical panel over the expense of implementation, and to a judge over the proportionality of the notice, but Apple would have to comply during the appeal process.